ProteinsWebTeam/interpro-docs/docs/represent_dom.rst

 InterPro-N
 **********
-The presence of InterPro-N entries in the representative domains and families will depend on the **display matches** mode selected under the
+The presence of InterPro-N entries in the representative domains and families will depend on the **Display matches** mode selected under the
 **Options** dropdown on top of the protein sequence viewer:

-    - Default/Stacked.
-If InterPro matches are available, they are used for representative.
-If only InterPro-N matches are available, they are used for representative.
+    - Default/Stacked: if InterPro or InterPro-N matches are used for representative.
-    - InterPro only.
-InterPro is always used for representative.
+    - InterPro only: InterPro matches are used for representative.
-    - InterPro-N only.
-InterPro-N is always used for representative.
+    - InterPro-N only: InterPro-N are used for representative.

-InterPro-N annotations are distinguished by a leading sparkles icon (|sparkles_icon|) on the right hand label in the protein sequence viewer and by a top right superscript (|InterPro-N_tag|) on the InterPro or member database accession number in the tooltip.
+InterPro-N annotations are distinguished by a leading sparkles icon (|sparkles_icon|) on the right hand label in the protein sequence viewer and by a top right superscript (|interpro-n_tag|) on the InterPro or member database accession number in the tooltip.

 .. |sparkles_icon| image:: images/icons/sparkles_icon.png
   :alt: sparkles icon
   :width: 18pt

-.. |InterPro-N_tag| image:: images/icons/InterPro-N_tag.png
+.. |interpro-n_tag| image:: images/icons/interpro-n_tag.png
   :alt: InterPro-N tag
   :width: 70pt